frankier/skelshop/README.md

 Some of the black box tracking code is based on [this repository](https://github.com/lxy5513/cvToolkit).

+Some code to do with clustering and usage of FAISS is based on [this repository](https://github.com/yl-1993/learn-to-cluster/).

 [Icon by Adrien Coquet, FR from the Noun Project used under CC-BY.](https://thenounproject.com/term/news/2673777)